 top of page

-The exciting news that closed up 2024 is glowing me into 2025 ... my first Pushcart Poetry Prize nomination, with my thanks to Brownstone Poets for nominating everafter !
+The exciting news that closed up 2024 is glowing me into 2025 ... my first Pushcart Poetry Prize nomination, with thanks to Brownstone Poets for nominating everafter !

 January in California ... working on putting the final flourish on my upcoming first full manuscript, after three chapbooks.